TENsSites/TENsSites.github.io/README.md

 "Stylish Lenses" created as an example of this scenario:

 (1.)
 Customer wants this design exactly.

-(To help make their site the best it can be, I give customers simple & easy advice)

 (2.)
 Recommendations given.
 Customer didn't want any changes to the design.
 __________________________